 Actress Salma Hayek is famous for her deep chocolate brown hair color, which almost always has copper and caramel highlights.

-Colorist Kim Vo tells Harper's Bazaar that he likes for Hayek's hair to be "reverse ombré.
+Colorist Kim Vo once told Harper's Bazaar that he likes for Hayek's hair to be "reverse ombré.
 Think dark chocolate roots swept into gold tips."
 Again, the balayage method works best for those gorgeous sun-kissed highlights.

 Penelope Cruz has had many different brunettes shades over the years, but this color in particular is very flattering.
 She should know, she's a former spokesmodel for L'Oreal Paris hair dye.